 Butzke has also been Director of Winemaking for Sakonnet Vineyards in coastal New England and a tenured faculty member in the world-renowned Department of Viticulture and Enology at the University of California, Davis.

-Dr. Phillip Owens is an Associate Professor of Soil Geomorphology/Pedology at Purdue University.
+Dr. Phillip Owens is a Research Leader at the Dale Bumper Small Farms Research Center at USDA ARS in Booneville, AK.
 His hydropedologic-based research utilizes soil landscape modeling coupled with GIS, remote sensing, terrain attribute analyses and geostatistics to relate soil spatial variability to landscape scale processes.

 Lise Asimont brings 20 years of winegrape industry experience to our company.
 She incorporates technology with traditional grape growing practices to drive field uniformity to make great wines in the vineyard.
 She is a past president of the American Society for Enology and Viticulture and has served on the ASEV and Unified boards.